Where this course actually stands

-Each chapter follows the same rhythm: notice the friction, reshape the code, and watch a DDD building block emerge naturally.
+Every chapter follows the same rhythm.
+Notice the friction, reshape the code, and watch a DDD building block fall out of the refactoring.

 .NET 10